MarkPflug/Sylvan.Tools.Etl/readme.md

 `setl analyze data.csv`

+Creates a file named data.csv.schema.

 ### Import

 Imports a CSV file into a database.
 Currently supports either SqlServer or Sqlite.

 `setl import SqlServer MyDb data.csv ImportedData`

+Will analyze the CSV contents to determine schema, or use a .schema file if one exists.

 ### Select